vuejs/docs/src/guide/component-registration.md

 ### Name Casing

-You have two options when defining component names:
+When defining components in a string template or a single-file component, you have two options when defining component names:

 #### With kebab-case